-Policy 1.10.1: Any development in excess of 14 dwelling units per gross acre or with a Floor Area Ratio in excess of 1.00 or a height of more than 50 feet will require approval of a planned development zoning.
+Policy 1.10.1: Any development in excess of 14 dwelling units per gross acre or with a Floor Area Ratio in excess of 1.00 will require approval of a planned development zoning.

 Policy 1.10.2: The administration of land use development regulations shall be carried out in a manner designed to ensure that all development meets standards consistent with the comprehensive plan in drainage and stormwater management, open space, and convenient on-site traffic flow, and parking.